 Always keep your battery charged

 Properly installed solar panels can benefit your RV in two ways.
 First, they can be used for a trickle charge to your home battery when it’s sitting for long periods of time without use.
 This will prevent a dead battery and damage to the battery from sitting too long while dead.
 The second benefit is using solar panels as your main source of power to run most things in your RV.
 For your AC and power outlets, you will still need to use your generator (if you have one).
 With solar panels and the occasional use of a generator, for when solar light is lacking, you can camp remotely for extended periods of time.

 Camp remotely for extended periods of time

-A solar panel will come with a controller which shows when the panel is charging.
+A solar panel will come with a controller that shows when the panel is charging.
 Installation isn’t too difficult and can be done by most who are handy, in a couple of hours.
-Those who aren’t inclined with mechanics can hire a professional or RV dealer to install the panels.
+Those who aren’t inclined toward mechanics can hire a professional or RV dealer to install the panels.